walkable-server/walkable/doc/query_language.md

 Actually the properties and joins above can't stand alone themselves.
 They must stem from somewhere: enter idents.
 Idents are the root of all queries (or the root of all **evals** :D)

+> I lied in the examples in section 1 and 2: such queries are not enough for the query resolver to return such results.
+So what's missing?
+You guess...
+Idents!

+Let's learn about two types of them.

 #### 3.1 Keyword idents